ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Conclusion

 \section{Conclusion}

-In this paper, we highlight a new performance collapse of single-path NAS paradigm based on Gumbel reparameterization, and attribute it to inconsistent searching for topology and stochastic nature of sampling candidate operations.
-Therefore, we propose topology disentanglement for consistent search and gradient accumulation mechanism to reduce the sampling variance.
-Unlike the previous single-path based works that suffer from instability issue, our method robustly achieves state-of-the-art results across 15 recent popular benchmarks.
+In this paper, we highlight the performance collapse issue of single-path differentiable NAS, and attribute the cause to topology inconsistency between searching and evaluation, as well as the stochastic nature of sampling for candidate operations.
+To address the above issues, we propose ROME that features topology disentanglement and gradient accumulation strategy to stabilize the searching process.
+ROME achieves state-of-the-art results across 15 recent popular benchmarks, which manifests its strong performance, low memory cost and robustness.